katgaj/errormessages/Types of errors.md

 A slip pmay happen to bothe epxerienced and unexperienced user.
 It can be a spelling mistake or puttinf data in the wrong box. slips are easy to eliminate: write the word correctly or put the number in rthe correct field.

 Mistakes are commited intentionally in a situation when the user does not understand how the product works and makes mistakes to figure out how to complete the process.
-(MADCAP!!!!):
+(MADCAP!!!!)

+**Wojtek Aleksander** błędy użytkowania i błędy techniczne